Andrewon/Memholes/docs/Project Documents/UserStories.md

   - Status: Not Started

 - Report Duplicates
-  - Description: User can combine duplicate pothole reports
+  - Description: Users can vote to combine duplicate pothole reports.
+After enough votes, reports are automatically combined (with admin approval).
   - Estimate: 1
   - Priority: 55
   - Status: Not Started

 - Attach Picture
-  - Description: User can attach picture of pothole from phone or computer
+  - Description: Users can attach picture of pothole from phone or computer
   - Estimate: 1
   - Priority: 35
   - Status: Not Started

 - Report Fixed
-  - Description: User can mark at reported pothole as fixed
+  - Description: Users can vote to mark potholes as fixed.
   - Estimate: 0.5
   - Priority: 40
   - Status: Not Started

 - Update Report
-  - Description: User can add information to existing reported pothole
+  - Description: User can add information to their own reported potholes.
   - Estimate: 0.5
   - Priority: 45
   - Status: Not Started